-This week we are talking about awe, and how it really does relate to everything in life, specifically to our spiritual growth, our Bible intake, our ministry aims, and even our news consumption, our weight loss attempts, our anxieties, our parenting methods, and our expectations of marriage and romantic love.
+This week we are talking about awe, and how it really does relate to everything in life — specifically to our spiritual growth, our Bible intake, our ministry aims, and even our news consumption, our weight-loss attempts, our anxieties, our parenting methods, and our expectations of marriage and romantic love.

 We must be seduced by God’s glory, as you said Monday.
 He must capture our hearts.
 This has ramifications for us finding purpose and meaning in our lives, as we saw earlier.
 This is essential for getting honest about weight loss and the care of our bodies, as we saw yesterday.
-Today we turn now to talk about how to engender awe in God, in others, as a leading aim of our ministry labors.
+Today we turn now to talk about how to engender awe in God in others as a leading aim of our ministry labors.
 Paul, how has your ministry been shaped by this reality?
 This calling?

 I love Psalm 145.
-I say in the book that Psalm 145 changed my life and changed my ministry, because one day reading through Psalm 145 I got my calling all of the sudden.
+I say in the book that Psalm 145 changed my life and changed my ministry, because one day reading through Psalm 145, I got my calling all of a sudden.
 I think for the first time I understood what I had been called to do.
-And it is just a phrase.
+And it is just a phrase that struck me.
 It says: “One generation shall commend your works to another” (verse 4).
 I thought: There it is.
 My job is to be used of God through the vehicle of the gospel of the Lord Jesus Christ and the content of Scripture to give people back their awe of God again, so that their hearts are now ruled by the awe of God, so that the claim on their hearts then begins to redirect everything in their lives.

-And so in giving people their awe back again through the preaching of God’s Word, I give them the gift of a satisfied heart, which then gives them strength against the temptation that would say: Here is where satisfaction could be found.
+And so in giving people their awe back again through the preaching of God’s word, I give them the gift of a satisfied heart, which then gives them strength against the temptation that would say: Here is where satisfaction could be found.

 Yes.
-So when Paul Tripp wants to recapture his own awe of God, or when you want God to once again capture your heart, how do you do it?
+So when Paul Tripp wants to recapture his own awe of God, or when you want God to, once again, capture your heart, how do you do it?
 Where do you go?

 Let the Bible do it for you.
 It is important to take people to those mind-numbing, heart-engaging, knee-weakening passages like Isaiah 40, where the language, human language, is stretched to its furthest elasticity to try to capture the glory of God.
 Think of the physical picture of God holding the waters of the universe in the hollow of his hand.
 Think of the majesty of that.
 How much liquid could you hold in your hand, the palm of your hand, without it spilling?
 That is just one illustration of the stunning glory of God.
 Or the end of Job where God asks, “Where were you when I laid the foundation of the earth?”
 (Job 38:4) Through this conversation with Job, God displays his splendor.
 Or Ephesians 1 where the redeeming plan of God throughout the ages is laid bare for us.

 We need those passages.
 We need to meditate on those passages.
 We need to go back to those passages again and again.
 And they do a much better job of capturing God’s splendor than I would ever do.

 I think in the press of the struggles, trials, pressures, and discouragements of ministry, there is counsel to be found for us in Psalm 27.
-Psalm 27 is written in one of two of the most tragic experiences — either David was fleeing from Saul and gross injustice, or fleeing from his son Absalom who wanted his throne, a terrible family betrayal.
+Psalm 27 is written in one of two of the most tragic experiences of David’s life.
+Either he was fleeing from Saul and gross injustice, or fleeing from his son Absalom who wanted his throne — a terrible family betrayal.
 And in the midst of that he says: “One thing have I asked of the Lord, that will I seek after: that I may dwell in the house of the Lord all the days of my life, to gaze upon the beauty of the Lord” (verse 4).

 Now here is what that means: It means you need to have a habit of getting up every morning as a pastor and gazing upon the beauty of the Lord.
 Go to one of those passages, and let your heart take that in.
 Rest in that.
 Why can you rest in that?
 Because what the Bible teaches us is that all God is in his glory, he is for us by grace.
 He has unleashed his glory on us by grace.
 So that beauty not only tells me who God is; it redefines me as one of God’s children.

 Now you are ready to go out and do your ministry.
 But now you are not doing it hoping for greater acceptance and greater success.
-Now you go out with your heart satisfied and you are free to give what has filled your heart to others.
+Now you go out with your heart satisfied, and you are free to give what has filled your heart to others.

-Finally, what would you say to a pastor who knows he should preach awe in God, but doesn’t feel it privately.
+Finally, what would you say to a pastor who knows he should preach awe in God but doesn’t feel it privately.
 Is the public preaching of God’s awesomeness disingenuous when a minister doesn’t experience that awe privately?

 I don’t think there is ever a moment in preaching where you do not preach truth as a poor example of truth.
-What pastor has ever preached a passage saying to himself: I perfectly example this?
+What pastor has ever preached a passage, saying to himself, “I perfectly exemplify this?”
 No one.
 And so I am always a broken tool.
-I love what it says in 2 Corinthians 4 that we are cracked vessels so that the light of God’s glory shows through.
+I love what it says in 2 Corinthians 4:7–12: that we are cracked vessels so that the light of God’s glory shows through.
 I mean, that is all of us.